fauu/Kamite/README.md

 in native media (manga, anime, visual novels, etc.).
-It helps extract Japanese text from those media into a local web interface, enabling its lookup using pop-up dictionaries such as [Yomichan] and websites such as [DeepL Translate][deepl] or [ichi.moe].
-It offers integration with [mpv] and [Textractor], among others.
-It lets you easily edit and transform the extracted text and can forward it to user-defined websites and external executables.
+It helps extract Japanese text from those media into a local web interface, enabling its lookup using pop-up dictionaries such as [Yomichan] and websites such as [DeepL Translate][deepl].
+It can recognize text on screen visually through various third-party OCR solutions or receive it from programs such as [mpv] or [Textractor].
+It lets the user edit and transform the text and can forward it to user-defined websites and external executables for countless custom integrations (e.g., [reading the text aloud using Microsoft’s text-to-speech service][wiki-linux-edge-tts]).

 Kamite is cost-free and licensed under the GNU AGPL v3 or later (see [License](#license)).